 When any members of our society suffer, we all suffer.

-As a means of offering our Harewood community members support to deal with such multifaceted issues, Island Integrated Counselling Society offers free walk-in crisis counselling services every Friday from 4 – 8 p.m.
+As a means of offering our Harewood community members support to deal with such multifaceted issues, Island Integrated Counselling Society offers free walk-in crisis counselling services every Monday (except on holidays) from 4 – 8 p.m.
 Click here for more information.